drycc/logger/README.md

 ```

 ### Kubernetes interactions
-* `make install` - Install the recently built docker image into the kubernetes cluster
+* `make install` - Install the recently built container image into the kubernetes cluster
 * `make upgrade` - Upgrade a currently installed image
 * `make uninstall` - Uninstall logger from a kubernetes cluster